magnefique-studios/javashop-otel/README.md

 Splunk Full Fidelity APM allows our customers development teams to debug their code as it ran in production, 100% of the time .
 Add with Custom Attribution, you are providing repeatable Mean Time to Repair reduction...
 100% of the time, only with Full Fidelity tracing.

-To expedite manual instrumentation implementation for this exercise, we have provided a tool which will annotate the entirety of the "shop" and "products" services with OpenTelemetry standard annotations for every method call without having to write any code.
+To expedite manual instrumentation implementation for this exercise, we have provided a tool which will annotate the entirety of the "shop" and "products" services with OpenTelemetry standard annotations for every function call without having to write any code.
 This "annotator" tool will also tag every parameter in every function, which adds a span tag with `Parameter=Value`.

 # Run Manual Instrumentation Tool